donerfolk/airscreen/README.md

   <img src="src/app/logo.png" width="96" alt="AirScreen logo">
 </p>

-<h1 align="center">AirScreen</h1>
+<h1 align="center">AirScreen: Free AirPlay Receiver for Windows</h1>

 <p align="center">
   Mirror your iPhone to a Windows PC over AirPlay.
+No Apple TV, no cables, no app to install on the iPhone.
 Free and open source.
 </p>

 <p align="center">